 Guide the vision for a reimagined White Marsh Town Center towards the creation of a Vibrant and Thriving Destination.
-The Town Center should support a high quality of life where visitors, both near and far, can come together; a place where neighbors can Live, Learn, Work, Play, and Gather.
-An easily accessible, connected, and walkable
+The Town Center should support a high quality of life

 Concept

 The general concept for creating an active interesting place for residents and businesses in the White Marsh area the Task Force developed to following principles.